jjno91/jenkinsfiles/README.md

 Allows you to target and destroy the infrastructure contained in arbitrary Terraform state files.
 Only supports S3 backends in its current state, but can easily be modified.

+In order for this Jenkinsfile to work properly you will still need to define a provider and backend in Terraform code before executing.

 ## terraform.Jenkinsfile

 Apply arbitrary Terraform code using AWS credentials loaded through Jenkins credential store.